Heading to Gold Coast? This short, sharp guide skips the fluff—get the essentials for an epic trip (top hostels below)!

 - There is a comprehensive bus network which includes services to most major tourist attractions.
 Fares start from $4.60.

-- The city’s G:link is a light rail system for commuters.
+- The city’s G:link is a light rail system that connects key tourist areas.
+G:link is included in the GoExplore card (below).

-- The easiest way to get around is to buy a 1-day go card for $10 (see locations of retailers).
+- The easiest way to get around is to buy a GoExplore card for AU$10 per day.
+Can be purchased at various kiosks, including at the airport (see locations of retailers).

 GOLD COAST NIGHTLIFE